Step 13. Specify Guest Processing Settings

-For more information on the guest interaction proxy, see Guest Interaction Proxy.
+For more information on the guest interaction proxy, requirements and limitations for it, see Guest Interaction Proxy.

 If you have not set up credentials beforehand, click the Manage accounts link or click the Add button to add credentials.
 For more information on adding credentials, see the Credentials Manager section.

 If you plan to use Kerberos authentication, check limitations and requirements listed in the Guest Processing section.

 - To specify credentials for individual workloads, click Credentials.
 Then select the necessary workload and set user credentials for it.

 To define custom settings for a VM added as a part of a VM container, you must include the VM in the list as a standalone object.
 To do this, click Add and choose a VM whose settings you want to customize.
 Then select the VM in the list and define the necessary settings.

 - To check whether Veeam Backup & Replication can connect to VMs using the specified guest OS credentials and can deploy the non-persistent runtime components or connect to persistent agent components on the guest OSes, click Test Now.

 After you have enabled application-aware processing for all VMs and configured other settings required for guest processing, you can disable application-aware processing for individual VMs and change the default settings.
 For more information, see the following sections:

 - Application-aware processing and transaction logs

 - Microsoft SQL Server transaction log settings